-Chisago County Road 53 (CR 53) is located at the 88 km north of the Saint Paul, MN runs north-south parallel to and west of I-35.
+Chisago County Road 53 (CR 53) is located 88 km north of the Saint Paul, MN and runs north-south parallel to I-35.
 The field study was conducted between stations 0+00 to 104+00 of CR 53 (Fig. 1).
 Road surface had not been covered by pavement and consisted of gravelly clayey sand before the construction.
 The purpose of the new construction work was to increase the strength of the road-surface gravel to form a base for the new asphalt pavement.